 - Button 4: Audio developed around Dr. King’s retelling of his experiences in Dublin and his return trip to Atlanta, when for the first time, he was asked to relinquish his seat to a white passenger and step to the back of the bus.

-This 10′ foot high sculpture by a Atlanta artist, Corey Barksdale, captures the Park’s theme: “Sound waves that sent shock waves heard around the world” using African symbolism, vibrant colors, and outreached arms to inspire future generations to carry on Dr. King’s legacy of peace, love, & unity.
+This 7′ foot high sculpture by a Atlanta artist, Corey Barksdale, captures the Park’s theme: “Sound waves that sent shock waves heard around the world” using African symbolism, vibrant colors, and outreached arms to inspire future generations to carry on Dr. King’s legacy of peace, love, & unity.
 Using Afrikan symbols for the sky, love, and peace, Barksdale incorporated a bench into the design, giving visitors a place to be introspective about their hopes and dreams.
 Barksdale carried the vision of dreams into his sculpture titling it, Freedom Ascension, explaining it captured, “Civil rights leaders ascending to a different realm and reality where their ideas, thoughts, and actions would be transformed into reality.”

 A vinyl mural capturing the interior of First African Baptist Church and the speech young King gave on that historic day in 1944 by Dublin photographer and graphic artist, Randall Gearhart will be graces the interior of the gateway wall.
 Read young King’s speech and see through King’s eyes the church as it was on April 17, 1944.
 Imagine sitting in one of the church’s original pews under the dappled colors of the stained glass windows as King delivered his first public speech.